Calendar of Events

 of individuals with disabilities are also important functions of

 the UCEDD.
-Continuing core support is provided by the Administration
+Continuing core support is provided by the Administration on Intellectual and Developmental Disabilities (AIDD).

 I invite you to browse our website for descriptions